menacit/logging_course/36-best_worst_practices.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Greg Lloy (CC BY 2.0)" -->
-There's lots more to learn about successfully implementing logging.
+There's lots more to learn about successfully implementing logging solutions.

-The following _(opinionated)_ slides cover some of these lessons.
+The following _(opinionated)_ slides cover some of the lessons I've _(painfully)_ learned.

 ![bg right:30%](images/36-old_computer.jpg)